open-source-flash/open-source-flash/README.md

 - [Adobe open source](https://www.adobe.io/open/open-source.html)
 - [Another petition](https://www.change.org/p/adobe-systems-make-flash-open-source-before-it-s-too-late)

-## Flash as an art medium
+## Flash and Shockwave as an art medium
-Flash was a platform for creative expression in an exciting new medium with global reach at a time when sound and moving images were barely breaking into the internet.
+Flash and Shockwave was a platform for creative expression in an exciting new medium with global reach at a time when sound and moving images were barely breaking into the internet.
 Many artists took the media and shaped it to their own style.
 These digital pieces were both mesmerizing and disturbing.

 We do lots to save and restore old manuscripts so, why not consider any interactive artworks that were developed on this platform and can't be ported truthfully to just a video format.